 4. Settlement.
 Upon Non-defaulting Group's exercise of the Underlying Master Agreements Close-Out, the Settlement Amounts under the Underlying Master Agreements shall be netted and reduced by the exercise of rights to apply Collateral pursuant to all rights granted in this Agreement (as so netted and reduced, the "Final Settlement Amount").
 Upon determination of the Final Settlement Amount, Non-defaulting Group shall provide Defaulting Group with a statement showing the calculation of the Final Settlement Amount.
-The Final Settlement Amount shall be payable by the Group from whom such payment is due on the third Business Day after the statement is provided.
+The Final Settlement Amount shall be payable by the Group from whom such payment is due on the second Business Day after the statement is provided.
 In the event of a dispute as to the Final Settlement Amount payable by a Group, such Group shall, within the time proscribed herein, pay the undisputed amount of the Final Settlement Amount.
+The disputed Final Settlement shall be deposited in an Escrow account at a mutually agreeable U.S. Bank and upon final determination shall be consistent with the determination of the arbitrator.
 The Parties shall in good faith seek to resolve such disputed amount of the Final Settlement Amount without delay.
 If the Parties are unable to resolve the disputed amount of the Final Settlement Amount within 10 days, the matter shall be submitted to arbitration in accordance with Section 16.
 The Final Settlement Amount shall bear interest at the highest rate provided for in any of the Underlying Master Agreements; provided, such rate shall not exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken reserved, charged, or received thereon under any applicable law.
-Nothing in this Section 4 shall be construed to restrict or preclude any Group from realizing on Collateral at any time after the Final Settlement Amount has been calculated, notwithstanding (and without awaiting the outcome of) any dispute as to the Final Settlement Amount payable.

 5. Currency.
 In order to effect the provisions of this Agreement, any amounts subject hereto may be converted into another currency specified in any of the Underlying Master Agreements at the rate of exchange at which the Party so converting, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted; provided, amounts shall not be converted into a currency that is specified in fewer than 50% of the Transactions at the time of such conversion.